 Prerequisites & What You’ll Need

-- AI access: either an off‑the‑shelf API (LLM or recommendation engine) or an on-premise model with inference endpoints.
+- Event-level analytics: instrument pageviews, clicks, conversions, and custom events so each user action is queryable.
+User identity store: a CRM or unified profile that maps device IDs, emails, and lifetime attributes.
+AI access: either an off‑the‑shelf API (LLM or recommendation engine) or an on-premise model with inference endpoints.

 - Testing & experiment platform: A/B or feature-flagging system to measure lift and guardrails.
+Content delivery: CMS that supports programmatic personalization or edge rules.

 Helpful skills and quick tools

-- Basic Python or no-code connectors: for ETL and model calls (`pandas`, `requests`).
+- SQL proficiency: for aggregations and segments.
+Basic Python or no-code connectors: for ETL and model calls (

-- Optional: familiarity with MLOps or feature stores for production-grade models.
+- Experiment design basics: sample size and power calculations.
+Optional: familiarity with MLOps or feature stores for production-grade models.

 | Tool/Resource | Role in workflow | Minimum requirement | Why it’s needed |